 Traveling to Uganda to see the mountain gorillas in Bwindi National Park, see the tree climbing lions in Queen Elizabeth National Park or for a boat tour on the Nile River?
 Then visiting Kampala might not be your thing.
 Uganda’s capital is NOT a beautiful city, it not a clean nor a relaxing place, but it is one heck of an amazing experience!

-I visited Uganda and Kampala twice in 2021 and even organized a Traveltomtom Uganda group trip for my followers.
+I visited Uganda and Kampala twice in 2022 and even organized a Traveltomtom Uganda group trip to Uganda for my followers.

 PLEASE support Traveltomtom by sharing the link of this article on Facebook or Twitter.
 A small thing for you to do, which could make a big difference for us.
 THANKS A LOT!